deondon/pythonmastermind/README.md

 # pythonmastermind
-Builders of all Skill Levels who want to Help Each Other Build with Python
+Software Builders of all Skill Levels who want to Help Each Other Build with Python